 In our scan example above, the problem is a contradictory clause.
 The %B clause, as written, requires the closing price to be below the lower Bollinger band, but the Upper BB clause says that the price is above the upper Bollinger band.
 No stocks can be both above the upper and below the lower band at the same time.
 In this case, perhaps we meant for %B to be greater than zero.
 If we make this change and run the scan again, we will likely get results.

 If the above troubleshooting techniques do not resolve the problem, it could be a scan design issue.
-Either your criteria are too specific and you're getting too few results; or your criteria are not specific enough, and you are getting too many results.
+Perhaps your criteria are too specific and you're getting too few results; or perhaps your criteria are not specific enough and you're getting too many results.

 If you have many signal clauses, this could be a problem: the odds are low that so many crossover events will all happen to a stock on the same day.
 On the opposite end of the spectrum, you will likely get too many results if you have no signal clauses at all.

-Sometimes when trying to debug a scan, we get far too many hits as we broaden our scope to find the problem.
-We can reduce this clutter in our test results by temporarily adding a 'Starts With' clause to our scan.
-This one limits our results to symbols that start with the letter A:
+Sometimes, when trying to debug a scan, we get far too many hits as we broaden our scope to find the problem.
+We can reduce this clutter in our test results by temporarily adding a “Starts With” clause to our scan.
+The example below limits our results to symbols that start with the letter A: